 Alejandro Dávila is Base22’s Chief Operating Officer.
 He is also one of the minds behind FLUID, the in-house methodology used for all Base22 projects.
-Since 2015, FLUID has been one of the key elements for our world-class delivery capabilities and it has become a mindset on how we approach projects as a consulting firm.
-During the last week of April, we had the opportunity to interview Alejandro about this methodology and he shared with us some important insights for any IT team entering a new project.
+Since 2015, FLUID has been one of the key elements for our world-class delivery capabilities, and it has become a mindset on how we approach projects as a consulting firm.
+During the last week of April, we had the opportunity to interview Alejandro about this methodology.
+He shared with us some important insights for any IT team entering a new project.

 What are the advantages of working with a project methodology like FLUID?

 It provides a lot of benefits.
 One: it gives a clear vision to our customers about how we achieve things and how we execute their projects.
 Two: Internally, it provides guidance to each of the roles in a project and what needs to happen in different domains.
 Give a sense of the entire project to the managers.
 To provide a single approach, a single direction, for any type of project.

 From our understanding, one of the principles of FLUID is flexibility.
 How do you think being flexible in our technology projects helps achieve success?

 Some companies think being strict means being professional, but again, our flexibility is one of our success metrics.